It reads the ping history, correlates timing patterns, flags duration drift, and writes you an incident summary before you open your laptop.

 report-generator missed its 03:00 UTC ping.
 This is the third Sunday miss in 4 weeks.
 The last two Sundays it recovered within 12 minutes on its own.
 Duration has been climbing since March 24 — median run time up 38%.
 Likely cause: your cloud provider's weekend maintenance window is extending past the job's grace period.
 Suggested: extend grace period to 20 minutes or move the job to 04:30 UTC.

-Datadog has Watchdog.
+Datadog shipped Watchdog.
 PagerDuty is shipping autonomous responders.
-New Relic claims 25% faster incident resolution with their AI.
-All of it starts at $20,000 a year and requires an SRE to operate.
+New Relic claims 25% faster incident resolution with their AI agent.
+All three start at $20,000 a year and require an SRE to configure.

 They tell you a ping didn't arrive.
 Entropic tells you why — by reading your failure history, correlating timing patterns, and flagging duration drift.
 Cronitor charges $2 per monitor.
 BetterStack bundles cron into a $74/month observability platform.
 Entropic is $7 for 25 monitors and includes the AI analysis in every alert.